-Covid-19 coronavirus: Ashley Bloomfield takes questions via Facebook live on Covid-19 response
+Covid 19 coronavirus: Ashley Bloomfield takes questions via Facebook live on Covid-19 response

 The new total is 1349 cases.
 There are 15 people in hospital, with four in intensive care - one is in a critical condition in Dunedin.

 There are now 15 clusters in New Zealand.
-One of the new ones is in another resthome, in Auckland, with staff and residents affected.
+One of the new ones is in another rest home, in Auckland, with staff and residents affected.

 Despite the increased number of deaths, Bloomfield said it was "encouraging" to see the number of new cases continue to drop.